jacobdeane/blog/content/blog/building-a-gps-based-time-server.md

 #### Create the gpsd service

 We need to make sure that gpsd runs on boot.
-We can create the folling symlink to do this:
+We can create the following symlink to do this:

 ```shell
 sudo ln -s /lib/systemd/system/gpsd.service /etc/systemd/system/multi-user.target.wants/